 JR East-South Hokkaido Pass

 It’s substantially cheaper than the East-South Hokkaido Pass, but allows you to travel to many of the same places, including Nikko (and Izu), Gala Yuzawa, Fukushima, and Sendai.
-You can also have a leisurely meander around Yamagata, Shinjo, Morioka, Akita (think forests and igloo festivals) and Aomori—the jumping-off point to Hokkaido (and a great place for apples—notably the Fuji varietal—and castles).
+You can also have a leisurely meander around Yamagata, Shinjo, Morioka, Akita (think forests and igloo festivals), and Aomori, the jumping-off point to Hokkaido (and a great place for apples—notably the Fuji varietal—and castles).

 Option three is perfect for cheapos wanting to spend the bulk of their time in Nagano and Niigata (you snow-loving types, we know who you are).
-This pass is also USD$185 for adults, and offers five flexi-days of unlimited rides on a good number of trains between Tokyo and Niigata/Nagano, including the Joetsu and Hokuriku Shinkansen (but excluding the Tokaido Shinkansen).
+This pass is ¥17,310 for adults, and offers five flexi-days of unlimited rides on a good number of trains between Tokyo and Niigata/Nagano, including the Joetsu and Hokuriku Shinkansen (but excluding the Tokaido Shinkansen).
 The Tokyo Monorail (useful for getting from Haneda into Tokyo proper) and Narita Express are also covered, so you can roll right off the plane and activate your pass.

 If you want to experience the craft beer, hikes or ski slopes of Nagano (known for its hosting of the 1988 Winter Olympics) or submerse yourself in the mellow country atmosphere of Niigata (also the gateway to Sado Island), this is an affordable way to do just that.

 All of the JR East passes tend to work out much cheaper than it would be to use single tickets for your trips.
-Unlike the JR Pass, you can buy regional passes after arriving in Japan, but you usually save a few yen if you sort them out in advance.
+Like the JR Pass, you can buy regional passes after arriving in Japan, but you usually save a few yen if you sort them out in advance.